kubermatic/kubeone/docs/quickstart-aws.md

 ## Scaling Worker Nodes

-Wrker nodes are managed by the machine-controller.
+Worker nodes are managed by the machine-controller.
 It creates initially one per availability zone.
 Those can be scaled up and down (including to 0) using the Kubernetes API.
 To do so you first got to retrieve the `machinedeployments` by